-Cathédrale Notre-Dame de Reims is actually a gigantic structure, especially during the time it was built.
-Its two towers soar at 82 meters (266 feet) and they dominate the city’s skyline even now.
+Cathédrale Notre-Dame de Reims is one of the most notable gigantic structures, especially when it was built.
+Its two towers soar at 82 meters (266 feet), dominating the city’s skyline even now.

-Do not forget to come inside Cathédrale Notre-Dame de Reims when you visit Reims.
-The stained glass of the apse and the rose windows burst in colors, so good to see.
+Do not forget to come inside Cathédrale Notre-Dame de Reims when you visit Reims!
+The stained glass of the apse and the rose windows burst with colors; they are so good to see.

-If you’re in search of historically religious places, one you should check is Avignon.
-It was once the home of the popes and the place where they resided is the largest gothic palace you can find in Europe.
-Learn more about Avignon from my article 10 Reasons Why Avignon Is Worth Visiting
+If you’re searching for historically religious places, one you should check is Avignon.
+It was once the home of the popes, and the place where they resided is the largest gothic palace in Europe.

 To be in such a historical place as Palais du Tau is a privilege.
 But, what really makes Palais du Tau a reason to visit Reims are the items exhibited in the palace.